PlaidCloud/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 Pods do not, by themselves, self-heal.
 If a Pod is scheduled to a
 {{< glossary_tooltip text="node" term_id="node" >}} that then fails, the Pod is deleted; likewise, a Pod won't
 survive an eviction due to a lack of resources or Node maintenance.
-Kubernetes uses a higher-level abstraction, called a
+PlaidCloud uses a higher-level abstraction, called a
 {{< glossary_tooltip term_id="controller" text="controller" >}}, that handles the work of
 managing the relatively disposable Pod instances.